DivyaMeghana09/GPU-Accelerated-LLM-Inference/README.md

 ```

 ### What I Learned

-.
-What LLM inference means
+- What LLM inference means
-.
-How to run an LLM locally
+- How to run an LLM locally
-.
-How to measure inference speed
+- How to measure inference speed
-.
-What a performance baseline is
+- What a performance baseline is
-.
-How CPU threads affect inference
+- How CPU threads affect inference
-.
-How to benchmark different configurations
+- How to benchmark different configurations
-.
-Why optimization should be based on measurements
+- Why optimization should be based on measurements
+- How GPU acceleration improves inference throughput
+- Why repeated benchmarks are important
+- Why some optimizations do not improve every workload

 ### Next Steps